-Permits - one-time revenue was calculated based on the estimated number of residential units and the elementary school in the proposed annexation.
+Permits - one-time revenue was calculated based on the estimated number of residential units in the proposed annexation.

 Police Department - the projected population was used to estimate the increase in the number of calls for service.
 The FY19 Police Department expense budget, less fuel and vehicle maintenance costs, was allocated based on the percent increase in estimated calls.
 Fuel and vehicle maintenance costs were calculated using the additional area of the proposed annexation to be patrolled.